Code-Institute-Submissions/Irish-Legends/README.md

 ### Disclaimer
 Irish Legends is a fictional story reading site.
 Content of the stories mentioned was used for educational purposes and is Cpyrighted by the publishing companies.
+For this reason I did not put a Copyright into my footer page.